-Catholic Advisory Services Recommendation: Generally, vote for proposals which allow the company to convene hybrid shareholder meetings.
+Catholic Advisory Services Recommendation: Generally, vote for proposals which allow the company to convene hvbrid Error!
+Bookmark not defined. shareholder meetings.

 Generally, vote against proposals that will permit the company to convene virtual-only shareholder meetings, except under exceptional circumstances.